theos-ai/easy-paddle-ocr/README.md

 ![Weights](assets/weights.jpeg)

-Download the **Last** or **Best** weights and extract the zip file, and finally copy the following files into the weights folder of this repository.
+Download the **Last** or **Best** weights and extract the zip file, finally copy the following files into the weights folder of this repository.

 ```
 dictionary.txt